ably/ably-ruby/README.md

 ### Introduction

-Unlike the Realtime API, all calls are synchronous and therefore don't need to be encapsulated within EventMachine.
+Unlike the Realtime API, all calls are synchronous and are not run within an [EventMachine](https://github.com/eventmachine/eventmachine) [reactor](https://github.com/eventmachine/eventmachine/wiki/General-Introduction).

-We will admit that the client library has been instanciated as follow:
+All examples assume a client and/or channel has been created as follows:

 ```ruby
 client = Ably::Rest.new(api_key: "xxxxx")